-From Dan on October 3rd, 2008 in Kitchen Remodel
+From Dean Dowd on October 03, 2008 in Kitchen Remodel

 - Should You Consider Refacing Your Kitchen Cabinets?
 As homeowners grasp their wallets a little tighter, many are considering refacing over footing the bill for entirely new cabinets.
 Is it right for you?

 - Old House Web does some easy-to-navigate product reviews.
 They have nearly 80 different products under Kitchen Cabinetry, which tend toward the high-end and vintage style.

 - Kitchen Cabinets and Designs Online is a good resource, not only for product information, but also design ideas and info on the wider array of kitchen needs, from appliances to cabinet hardware.

 - Universal Design Kitchen Cabinet is an interesting piece from toolbase.org, itself a valued Building Industry resource, regarding the melding of the Universal Design philosophy and kitchen cabinetry.

 - Greening Your Kitchen Cabinetry.
 Find useful information for the homeowner who likes green kitchen design.

 - Crystal Cabinets, a family-owned Minnesota company, specializes in custom cabinets in a wide range of styles.
 They also offer a line of environmentally friendly cabinet choices.

 - Masterbrand cabinets, manufactured in Grants Pass, OR, is the parent to three cabinet brands: Diamond, Kemper, and Schrock.
 All three brands are of similar quality and range from standard to more custom, high-quality designs.

 - Thomasville is a household name in American cabinetry.
 Sold exclusively through Home Depot, the company offers a variety of affordable kitchen cabinets.
 Thomasville is not limited to cabinets either.
 They offer an array of home furnishings, all designed to complement each other.